jefdaj/ortholang-notebooks/README.md

 An example of how to publish reproducible [OrthoLang][ortholang] notebooks using [Nix][nix] and [jupyterWith][jupyterwith].

-Explore the example and tutorial notebooks above rendered on Github, or run the interactive versions on your computer:
+Explore the static example and tutorial notebooks rendered on Github above, or spin up the interactive versions on your computer.
+You should be able to exactly reproduce my Jupyter environment like this:

 ~~~{ .bash }
 # install the Nix package manager (Mac or Linux)